 Step 3: Wait approximately 30 seconds

 Step 4: Google’s tool will provide a result

-SEO KPI #8: Conversions, Leads, and Sales
+8. Conversions, Leads, and Sales

+This one is pretty straightforward.
+However, many SEO professionals get it wrong.
+Most of the KPIs above are what are called leading indicator KPI metrics.
 They track metrics that lead to other lagging indicator KPI metrics that are more tangible business results, such as leads and revenue.

 Better performance of leading indicators (keyword rankings and organic traffic) will most often translate into better performance of lagging indicators (leads and revenue).